 Placement – Set high on the head with a very slight outward tilt.
 Ears should be placed one ear’s width apart, the width extends slightly in older cats.
 The lower base set just slightly further back than the upper base.

 Shape – Large and widely set, slightly oval, but not almond shaped.
 Appear round when wide open, set slightly slanted towards the outer base of the ear.

-Colour – Any colour is permitted, there is no relationship between eye- and coat colour.
-Clear eye colour is desirable.
+Colour – Any color is permitted, there is no relationship between eye- and coat color.
+Clear eye color is desirable.

 males have a very strong muscled neck